 There are 6 organized camping grounds in Oak Creek Canyon.
 Each has excellent facilities for guests, including picnic tables and grills.

-There is a 7-day limit on camping and although some sites can be booked in advance, others are first come first served.
+There is a 7-day limit on camping, and although some sites can be booked in advance, others are first come, first served.
+Though they say that there’s more fun in surprises, I suggest you book in advance and plan well for the best camping experience.

 5. Palatki Heritage Site